1) General information

 5) Submission Preparation Checklist

-As part of the submission process, authors must check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors must verify that their submission complies with all the following items.
+Submissions may be returned to authors who do not adhere to these guidelines.

 a) I hereby declare that this manuscript is original.